LucasBr003/ez-saving/README.md

 ![SaveValueLinkInspector](https://github.com/LucasBr003/ez-saving/assets/94023123/98f86772-1584-4a2e-b35b-605a8a7f51c2)

+## SaveStringReplace
+The `SaveStringReplace` node is a versatile tool designed to replace specific words or expressions within the text of its parent node with values retrieved from saved data.
+To harness its functionality effectively, several properties that can be edited in the Godot inspector must be configured:

++ From: This property specifies the word or expression to be replaced within the text.

++ To: This property determines what will replace the word or expression specified in the `From` property.
+To function correctly, the `To` property should correspond to a key within the saved data dictionary.

++ Always Replace: This property controls whether the `SaveStringReplace` node continuously updates the text of its parent node throughout the game's execution.
+When activated, it enables automatic text replacement in every frame.

+Replace Interval: This property comes into play when `Always Replace` is enabled.
+It defines the time interval between consecutive replacements.
+If this property remains deactivated, developers can manually trigger text replacement by calling the `replace()` function within the `SaveStringReplace` node.

+> [!IMPORTANT]
+> Properly configuring the "From" and "To" properties is crucial to ensure that the correct words or expressions are replaced in the text.
+Additionally, consider the performance impact of enabling "Always Replace" and adjusting the `Replace Interval` as needed to achieve the desired level of text updating.

+With these properties set up according to your requirements, the "SaveStringReplace" node becomes a valuable asset for dynamically modifying text content based on saved data, enhancing the player's experience and providing personalized in-game narratives.

 # Loading
 Now that we've explored the custom nodes and basic plugin settings, it's time to delve into various approaches for creating a saved file loading system for your game or project.
 We'll leverage what we've learned and demonstrate different methods to implement a robust saved file loading system, allowing you to choose the approach that best suits your game's requirements.